darintao/darintao/README.md

 - 👀 I’m interested in building reliable, secure and scalable software that prioritizes security and preserves privacy
 - 🌱 I’m currently completing my MASc degree program at the University of Waterloo
 - 💞️ I’m looking to collaborate on all things that are fun
-- 📫 You can reach me via my_persistent_pseudonym AT gmail.com
+- 📫 You can reach me via darintao AT gmail.com

 <!---
 darintao/darintao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.